 All players will help pack and carry team equipment and team bags.
 Always pay attention on the bench and do not leave the dugout.
 Players should have their full attention on the field, for safety and for learning.
 Be prepared for every practice, every game… this is the player's responsibility, not your parents!

 Commitment: Because of the limited number of participants allowed and the evaluation process establishing that number, it is required that every participant and their parents or guardians commit to the practices, games, and tournaments that their team will participate in over the course of the season.

 Volunteer Hours: It is required that every players family volunteer at DND and/or NAFA tournaments by helping with concessions, grills or any other area needed.
 This requirement is about 9 hours at either tournament (2 Dib shifts per player).

 Uniforms: Only approved Eagan Fastpitch uniforms can be worn during official games.
 Approved uniforms must clearly identify Eagan or the Minnesota Stars.
 All players must be in FULL uniform at all times, at all locations.

 Who are the coaches and how are they selected?

 A "Coach Selection Committee" will interview all Head Coach candidates.
 Coaches are selected based on experience, knowledge of the game, past involvement and positive attitude.
 Care will be taken to ensure that there is no conflict of interest during the coach's selection for a particular age group.

-Head Coaches choose their own two Assistant Coaches and Team Managers.
+Head Coaches selects their own two Assistant Coaches and a Team Manager.

 There will be no more than 13 players placed on a team unless approved prior to team selection.
 Gold/1st & Silver/2nd Teams require at least 11 players per team unless there is a shortage of players.